atubak400/LEMP-Stack-Ubuntu-Web-Stack-Implementation-/documentation.md

 ---

 ---
 # Congratulations!
-You have successfully installed Nginx, MySql and php on your server.
+You have successfully installed, configured and tested Nginx, MySql and php on your server.

 ---